 - In a large dutch oven, heat the oil over medium high heat.

-- Stir together the broth, red wine and tomato paste and pour over the vegetables.
+- Stir together the broth, red wine, tomato paste and mushroom powder if using.
+Pour over the vegetables.
 Cover and heat to boiling.
 Transfer the covered pot to the oven and braise for 2 1/2-3 hours until meat is tender.